meshplay/meshplay/docs/pages/extensions/team-management/index.md

 * As the team admin or owner, you can now invite other team members by following the steps outlined earlier in the conversation.

-By following these steps, you can successfully join an existing team or create a new team within Meshery Cloud, allowing you to collaborate and contribute to the team'scloud native infrastructure management activities.
+By following these steps, you can successfully join an existing team or create a new team within Meshplay Cloud, allowing you to collaborate and contribute to the team'scloud native infrastructure management activities.

 ## Notifying Team Members about Updates

-In Meshery Cloud, team members are notified about team updates through various communication channels to ensure they stay informed and engaged.
+In Meshplay Cloud, team members are notified about team updates through various communication channels to ensure they stay informed and engaged.
 Notifications are used to disseminate important information and keep team members up to date with the latest developments.